apache/mynewt-site/docs/newtmgr/install_linux.md

 3. Install the latest stable release version of newtmgr from a Debian source package.

 If you are installing on an amd64 platform, we recommend that you install from the binary package.

+**Note:**  We have tested the newtmgr tool binary and apt-get install from the runtimeco Debian package repository for Ubuntu version 16.
+Earlier Ubuntu versions (for example: Ubuntu 14) may have incompatibility with the repository.
+We recommend that you upgrade Ubuntu on your computer.

 **Note:** See [Setting Up an Go Environment to Contribute to Newt and Newtmgr Tools](/faq/go_env) if you want to: